mixu/cssbook/input/1-positioning.md

 > If there is not enough horizontal room for the float, it is shifted downward until either it fits or there are no more floats present.

 Floats are ignored for the purpose of vertically positioning block boxes in the same flow.
-However, floats can affect the line boxes contained withing block boxes in normal flow:
+However, floats can affect the line boxes contained within block boxes in normal flow:

 > Since a float is not in the flow, non-positioned block boxes created before and after the float box flow vertically as if the float did not exist.
 However, the current and subsequent line boxes created next to the float are shortened as necessary to make room for the margin box of the float.